chriskonnertz/translation-factory/README.md

 ## Use with External Translators

-If you want to use Translatio Factory to let externals translators translate your texts, this is the recommended way:
+If you want to use Translation Factory to let externals translators translate your texts, this is the recommended way:

 1. Setup a new server with your application.
 The server has to be reachable from the outside.
 2. Make sure Translation Factory can write into the output directories.